 Fake coins were used by con artist Louis “The Coin” Colavecchio to scam casinos for years until his arrest in 1998.

-However, this slots cheat is all about the technique.
+This slots cheat was all about the technique.

 Tommy Glenn Carmichael is one of the most notorious slot cheats in gambling history.
 He is responsible for the light wand.

-The light wand would effectively blind the optical sensor on slot machines so it would be unable to work out how many coins had been deposited into the machine so would not know when to pay out or how much.
+The light wand would effectively blind the optical sensor on slot machines so it couldn’t work out how many coins had been deposited into the machine, meaning it wouldn’t know when to pay out or how much.

-This meant Carmichael could turn small wins into massive payouts.
+This meant Carmichael could manipulate a slot machine to his advantage, by turning small wins into massive payouts.

 This is an oldie but a goody in the world of slots cheats.